HMCS HURON - a partial history

 Captain Don Wilson, CD P.Eng.
 RCN (Ret’d)

-One of four DDH 280 Tribal Class helicopter destroyers, HURON was built by Marine Industries in Sorel, Québec.
+One of four DDH 280 Tribal Class helicopter destroyers, HURON was built by Marine Industries in Sorel/Tracy, Québec.
 Steel was laid down in 1969 and building completed in December, 1972.
 Following successful Contractor’s Sea Trials, HURON was commissioned in Sorel on December 16th, 1972.
 After a period of additional trials including first-of-class helicopter trials, HURON joined the Atlantic fleet.

 She proved a worthy vessel that helped demonstrate the value of this Class of vessel to the Canadian Navy.

 HURON joined her sister ships IROQUOIS, ATHABASKAN and ALGONQUIN in the Tribal Class Update and Modernization Project (TRUMP) and was the fourth through that process returning to the Fleet in November, 1994 when her designation changed from DDH to DDG.
 HURON was re-deployed to the Pacific Fleet where she provided sound support for the West Coast Navy at home and abroad.

 Over time it became apparent that there were not sufficient personnel numbers to support the operation of two Tribals based in Esquimalt and as a result, in 2000, HURON was placed in mothballs.
 Five years later she was paid off for disposal.